 Posted By: Kaplan Schweser

-While the research analyst job title is frequently seen in the investment field, the job duties for a research analyst position can vary considerably.
+While the research analyst job title is frequently seen in the investment field, the job duties for a research analyst can vary considerably.
 One key area of variance is whether the position is on the sell side or the buy side of the industry.
 While both types of positions involve spending time researching companies and industries, the types of research conducted and advancement path is different.
 Read on to get a better understanding of buy side vs sell side and the career paths available in each.

 The sell side in the financial services industry refers to individuals and firms that sell stocks, bonds, foreign exchange, and other financial products.
 Sell-side workers and firms create service products that are made available to the buy side of the financial industry.
 Individuals on the sell side are generally investment bankers, sell-side researchers, or traders.